ShehrozIrfan/ShehrozIrfan/README.md

 - 👋 Hi, I’m @ShehrozIrfan
 - 👀 I’m interested in Website Development.
 - 🌱 I’m currently learning Ruby on Rails.
-And working as a Jr. Software Engineer(ROR Developer) at EuphoriaXR.
+And working as an Associate Software Engineer(ROR Developer) at EuphoriaXR.
 - 📫 How to reach me [shehrozirfan89@gmail.com]

 <!---